sambuddhac/MacroEnergy.jl/docs/src/User Guide/sectors.md

 # User Guide
-*MACRO version 0.1.0*
+*Macro version 0.1.0*

-## Introduction: Energy System in MACRO
+## Introduction: Energy System in Macro

-The MACRO model is designed to represent the energy system in a detailed manner, with various sectors and technologies interacting.
+The Macro model is designed to represent the energy system in a detailed manner, with various sectors and technologies interacting.
 Each sector is characterized by a **commodity**, a type of energy carrier.
 The current model includes the following sectors:

 - **Electricity**
 - **Natural Gas**